-Dr. Rachel de Long is Director of the Division of Family Health at the New York State Department of Health, overseeing public health policy and programs that address a range of maternal and child health needs.
-She also serves as New York State Title V Director (Maternal and Child Health Services Block Grant Program).
+Dr. Rachel de Long works both as a policy associate at the Center for Community Health at the New York State Department of Health and as a co-director of the Maternal Child Health Catalyst Program at the School of Public Health at the State University of New York at Albany.
 She previously served as the Director of the Department’s Bureau of Maternal and Child Health and former Bureau of Child and Adolescent Health.
 Board certified in Preventive Medicine and Public Health, Dr. de Long is also a faculty member in the Department of Health Policy, Management, and Behavior at the SUNY Albany School of Public Health.

 Karla Digirolamo is the Chief Executive Officer of the New York State Community Action Association (NYSCAA.), which supports Community Action Associations statewide in improving the quality of life for low income people and communities.
 She brings more than 25 years experience in advocacy, social action, non-profit management and public policy in New York State, having served as Chief Operating Officer at Unity House of Troy, NY; Director of Policy and Programs at the New York State Coalition Against Domestic Violence; and founding Executive Director of the New York State Office for the Prevention of Domestic Violence.